OpenNebula/docs/source/overview/cloud_architecture_and_design/one_deploy_tutorial_shared_ds.rst

 Requirements
 ^^^^^^^^^^^^^^^^^^^^^^

-The following requirements must be met for your cloud hosts (Front-end and hypervisors):
+The following requirements must be met for your cloud hosts (Front-end and Hypervisors):

    * Ubuntu 22.04 or 24.04 with Netplan >=0.105
-   * Passwordless SSH login, as root, from the front-end node to the hypervisors nodes
+   * Passwordless SSH login, as root, from the Front-end node to the Hypervisors nodes
-   * The user that will perform the installation needs to be able to sudo to root account
+   * The user that will perform the installation needs to be able to sudo to the root account
-   * A range of free IPs in the same network connecting the Front-end and hypervisors
+   * A range of free IPs in the same network connecting the Front-end and Hypervisors

 In this tutorial we assume there is a NFS server already available for your cloud.
 In this example we assume that the following structure is created in the NFS/NAS sever: